rust-alt/cargo-esr/README.md

  * Repo scores are biased towards multi-crate repositories.

  * The inactivity factors bias against complete, or maintenance-only crates.
-This will become more relevant when the echo system matures.
+This will become more relevant when the ecosystem matures.

 ## A Secondary Goal